Mohammad-mo-02/Ethical-Hacking-Labs/README.md

 ---

-## Executive Technical Overview
+## Executive Statement

-This repository presents a structured Ethical Hacking and Penetration Testing portfolio completed as part of a postgraduate cybersecurity programme.
-All practical assessments were conducted within legally authorised sandbox environments provided by TryHackMe, ensuring full compliance with ethical and legal standards.
+This repository documents a structured series of offensive security assessments conducted within legally authorised sandbox environments, primarily through TryHackMe laboratories and controlled virtualised infrastructure.

-The objective of this project was not merely to execute isolated attacks, but to demonstrate a complete offensive security workflow aligned with recognised industry methodologies, including:
+The objective of this body of work was not merely to execute exploitation techniques, but to demonstrate the disciplined application of formal penetration testing methodology.
+Each engagement was approached as a simulated real-world security assessment, integrating technical execution with vulnerability classification, impact modelling, and defensive remediation strategy.

-- NIST SP 800-115 – Technical Guide to Information Security Testing and Assessment
-- OWASP Top 10 (2021) – Web Application Risk Classification
-- MITRE CWE Framework – Vulnerability Taxonomy

-Each practical task followed a structured penetration testing lifecycle:

-Reconnaissance → Enumeration → Exploitation Attempt → Vulnerability Classification → Impact Analysis → Mitigation Mapping

-No unauthorised infrastructure was targeted.
-All exploitation was confined to controlled laboratory environments.

-This portfolio demonstrates applied offensive capability, structured methodology, defensive awareness, and professional documentation standards.
+All activities were conducted in isolated educational environments.
+No unauthorised systems were targeted.

 ---

-# Offensive Security Competencies Demonstrated

-- Structured reconnaissance and service enumeration
-- Manual and automated SQL injection testing
-- Password attack methodology using John the Ripper
-- Payload generation using MSFvenom
-- Reverse shell handler configuration via Metasploit Framework
-- Network packet capture and credential extraction using Wireshark
-- Service fingerprinting and vulnerability scanning using Nmap
+## Testing Philosophy & Threat Model

+All practical exercises were conducted using a structured black-box testing perspective unless explicitly stated otherwise.
+This simulated an external threat actor with no prior credentials or internal knowledge of the target environment.

+The methodology applied throughout aligns with principles from:

+- NIST SP 800-115 (Technical Guide to Information Security Testing)
+- OWASP Top 10 (2021)
-- Vulnerability classification via CWE and OWASP
+- MITRE CWE Vulnerability Classification Framework
-- CIA triad impact modelling
-- Structured mitigation and defensive control mapping
-- Ethical boundary enforcement and responsible disclosure awareness

----

-# Testing Environment Architecture

-All testing activities were conducted within cloud-based lab environments to ensure:

-- Legal compliance
-- Controlled exploitation boundaries
-- Reproducibility
-- Isolation from production infrastructure

-## Attacker Environment

-Kali Linux-based attack box with access to:

-- Nmap – service discovery and enumeration
-- sqlmap – automated SQL injection testing
-- Metasploit Framework – exploitation and handler configuration
-- MSFvenom – payload generation
-- Wireshark – packet capture and protocol inspection
-- John the Ripper – password cracking simulation

-## Target Environments

-- DVWA (Damn Vulnerable Web Application)
-- Windows sandbox systems
-- Simulated FTP/HTTP network services
-- Public infrastructure reconnaissance simulation (Oracle case study)
+Each task followed a consistent lifecycle:

+Reconnaissance → Enumeration → Exploitation Attempt → Validation → Vulnerability Classification → Impact Assessment → Mitigation Strategy

+This ensured technical activity remained analytically grounded and defensively contextualised.

 ---